Trade directory · Boise metro · Idaho

 2

-Complete Public Works Contractor License application through Idaho Division of Building Safety with $75 application fee and required documentation
+Complete Public Works Contractor application through Idaho Division of Building Safety online portal, including all required documentation and applicable fees.

 3